 This advanced procedure helps stop the progression of keratoconus.

 Advanced corneal collagen cross-linking uses ultraviolet (UV) light with vitamin B2 (riboflavin) eye drops to strengthen corneal tissue.
 The treatment can slow or halt the progression of keratoconus.
-Led by Newsom Eye founder, T. Hunter Newsom, MD, Newsom Eye is proud to offer this treatment option to patients with keratoconus, providing them with NEWsom EYES!
+Led by Newsom Eye founder and Medical Director, T. Hunter Newsom, MD, Newsom Eye is proud to offer this treatment option to patients with keratoconus, providing them with NEWSOM EYES!

 What is Keratoconus?